unahouExosite/docs/gwe/gateway-engine/gateway_engine_gwe.md

 unix:///tmp/supervisord.sock no such file
 ```

-please contact gwesupport@exosite.com with the following details:
+Please contact gwesupport@exosite.com with the following details:

- - The hardware platform and version used.
+*  The hardware platform and version used.
- - The OS and kernel version (`uname -a` output).
+*  The OS and kernel version (`uname -a` output).
- - The installation log (`/opt/gateway-engine/gwe_install_<DATE_TIME>.log`).
+*  The installation log (`/opt/gateway-engine/gwe_install_<DATE_TIME>.log`).
- - The version of Python on the gateway (`python --version`)
+*  The version of Python on the gateway (`python --version`)

 ## From source (setup.py)

 Installing `GatewayEngine` to a development machine/laptop is a great idea for accessing some of the command line tools.
 To do this on a development machine, it is recommended that you create a Python Virtual Environment and install to it.
-To do this, you'll need to navigate to [the release areas](https://gateway-engine.exosite.io/release_packages.html#id2) and download a copy of a Gateway Engine and execute the following:
+To do this, you'll need to navigate to the [Gateway Engine Release Packages](/gwe/release_packages) page and download a copy of a Gateway Engine and execute the following:

 ```
 mkdir gwe